 The waters of the oceans cover 71 per cent of the earth's surface and the mean depth for all oceans is about 14,000 feet.
 The ocean can be conveniently divided into three domains: (1) the inshore area, including the intertidal zone, bays and harbors; (2) the shelf area, extending from the low tide line out to a depth of about 600 feet where the bottom slope increases rapidly towards the deep sea; and (3) the deep sea.
 The waters of the inshore area, the shelf and the uppermost part of the deep sea are thoroughly mixed by the winds and in the inshore areas by the tides.
 By contrast, the waters of the deep sea below the surface layer, which varies in depth but is usually about 200 feet thick, are stratified and slow moving.
 This means that both vertical and horizontal mixing is limited.
-The boundary between the surface and the deeper waters is identified by a rapid decrease in temperature with depth (thermocline) or a rapid increase in density with depth
+The boundary between the surface and the deeper waters is identified by a rapid decrease in temperature with depth a there are the demonstrate